Lesson video

 Or how about this pizza here, which is a flammekueche, which is a pizza that's topped with creme fraiche, onions, and lardons.

-Or perhaps the Chicago pizza that we're gonna make, which is a deep dish crust pizza with lots of deep fillings too.
+Or perhaps the Chicago pizza that we're gonna make, which is a deep-dish crust pizza with lots of deep fillings too.

 And the Chicago pizza that we're going to be making was actually first made in the United States of America in 1943.

-Now, there are a range of factors that might affect the food we eat.
+Now, there are a range of factors that might affect the food we eat, and if we're thinking about pizza, we might wanna think about these sorts of things.

-So for example, it might be that we have allergy, so we need to think about the flour or the base that we're using.
+So, we need to think about the flour or the base that we're using.

-So for example, Sofia here is saying, "I have a gluten-free base, but my dad likes a wholemeal one," so she has an allergy here.
+So for example, Sofia here is saying, "I have a gluten-free base, but my dad likes a wholemeal one.

-Well, how about people's different ethics that people might have?
 So for example, Andeep is saying that he has cheese, but his uncle is vegan, so he uses an alternative.

 So these are different reasons why people might choose different types of pizzas, but there are lots of different toppings that you can choose from.